Rillist/poker-engine/README.md

 	},
 ]);

-// or add player when you need it table.addPlayer({
+// or add a player when you need it table.addPlayer({
 	playerName : "robbyboy",
 	chips: 300
 });

+// start a table!
 table.StartGame();
 ```